 What are your prices?

-The cost for a portrait session is $150.
+The cost for a portrait session is $150 with print products and digital files sold separately.
 Please click here for my product pricing.

 How do your sessions operate?